microsoft/botframework-solutions/docs/_docs/virtual-assistant/tutorials/customize-assistant/csharp/2-edit-your-greeting.md

 The assistant's greeting uses an [Adaptive Card](https://adaptivecards.io/), an open framework that lets you describe your content as you see fit and deliver it beautifully wherever your customers are.

-1. Copy and paste the following JSON payload:
+1. Copy and paste the following JSON payload to demonstrate how you can start customizing the look and feel of your Assistant.
+Note the inline references (`@{NewUserIntroCardTitle()}`) to other LG elements to further adapt the contents at runtime.

 ```json
 {